 Note that for each element in U there is a feature in our data matrix.
 This is required to be able to represent any given target set T in terms of unions and differences of clauses.

-Example.
-Continuing our example, let T={e1,e3,e4}.
-Let us restrict ourselves on to the use of features f1,…,f6 in the clauses to represent T in required form.
-Then, S1∪S5 = {e1,e3,e4,e5} (alternatively, S2∪S5) covers all elements of T with just one extra element e5.
-Then, to exactly represent T, there isn’t any negative clause to pick.

 Relaxed descriptions.
-As discussed in the example in Figure 1, in some cases, the target set T does not have a small description, but we can find a set T‘ which is close to T, and has a smaller description than T. We model this as finding a representation for a subset T’ such that T’≈T, which is formalized as the MinApproxDesc problem:
+In some cases, the target set T does not have a small description, but we can find a set T‘ which is close to T, and has a smaller description than T. We model this as finding a representation for a subset T’ such that T’≈T, which is formalized as the MinApproxDesc problem:

 Given a target set T⊆U, a dataset D, and constant parameters α, β, γ, the MinApproxDescT,D problem involves finding a set of tuples j1,…,js, such that